sbavis20/code-helper-LLM/README.md

 3.  **Interact with the Chat**: Once the initial response is received, the form will be replaced by a chat input field.
 Use this to ask follow-up questions, request modifications to the code, or ask for further clarification.

+4.  **Edit the System Prompt**: Click the "Edit" icon in the header to open a dialog where you can modify the system prompt.
+This allows you to change the AI's behavior and personality.

-4.  **Start a New Chat**: To begin a new problem, click the "New Chat" icon in the top-right corner of the application.
+5.  **Start a New Chat**: To begin a new problem, click the "New Chat" icon in the top-right corner of the application.
 This will clear the current conversation and bring back the initial problem form.

 ## Project Structure

 The application is organized into a `src` directory with the following key components:

-- **`App.js`**: The main component that manages the application's state, logic, and layout.
+- **`App.js`**: The main container component that manages the application's state and logic.
 - **`utils/geminiApi.js`**: A utility module that handles all communication with the Google Gemini API.
 - **`components/`**: A directory containing all the reusable React components:
+  - **`Header.js`**: The application header, including branding, navigation, and action buttons.
+  - **`InitialView.js`**: The initial view of the application, containing the problem submission form.
+  - **`MainView.js`**: The main chat view, which includes the problem details and the chat window.
   - **`ApiKeyDialog.js`**: The modal for entering the API key.
+  - **`PromptEditDialog.js`**: The modal for editing the system prompt.
-  - **`ProblemForm.js`**: The initial form for submitting a new problem.
+  - **`ProblemForm.js`**: The form for submitting a new problem.
   - **`ChatWindow.js`**: The container that displays the chat history.
   - **`Message.js`**: The component that renders a single chat message with syntax highlighting.
   - **`ChatInput.js`**: The input field for sending follow-up messages.
+  - **`ImageSlideshow.js`**: The component for the branding image slideshow.